thorrak/fermentrack/brewpi-script/README.md

 brewpi-script
 =============

 This is the repository for the BrewPi Python script.
-The python script logs the data, monitors the temperature profile and communicates with the BrewPi slave and the web server
+The python script logs the data, monitors the temperature profile and communicates with the BrewPi slave and the web server.

-BrewPi-Script was originally created by Elco and has been updated as part of the [BrewPi project](https://github.com/BrewPi/brewpi-script).
+BrewPi-Script was originally created by Elco as part of the [BrewPi project](https://github.com/BrewPi/brewpi-script).

-This version has been modified by Thorrak to add additional features and is maintained in a [separate repo](https://github.com/thorrak/brewpi-script).
+This version has been modified by Thorrak & stone to add additional features and is maintained in a [separate repo](https://github.com/thorrak/brewpi-script).

 Differences/New Features